Orange-OpenSource/fiware-edison/mqtt/python/README.md

 ```
 * That's it!
 Your Edison is reading sensors and its data is updated in the FIWARE IoT Stack!
 * Next steps: Read the data from you application using NGSI APIs or show it in a cool Freeboard as explained in [Visualizing your FIWARE IoT Stack Data](https://github.com/telefonicaid/fiware-edison/blob/develop/README.md#accesing-your-fiware-iot-stack-data)

-An mqtt version is available (see the sample :